 Because you may not exchange properties on the same day, your QI will hold those funds for you until you purchase the next property.
 There's more than one way to hold funds, so it's vital you research this before choosing one.

 If the QI segregates all funds into separate Trust or Escrow accounts, and the QI declares bankruptcy, you're in a better place to get your money back rather than watching it go to the QI's creditors.
 You also need to know exactly where those funds are held.
 Make sure the QI holds them in a bank insured by the FDIC (remember though, this insurance only covers up to $250,000).

 Experience and Trustworthiness

 What kind of experience does your QI have, how much business have they done as a QI, and how big is their company?
 What is the size of their typical transaction?
 Does their staff include a CPA or attorney they can easily consult with if your situation is more complex than a straightforward and simple 1031 Exchange?
 Have there been any complaints filed against them with organizations such as the Better Business Bureau or your state's Attorneys General?
 Has the representative been designated as a Certified Exchange Specialist?
 This is a designation demonstrating that they possess a certain level of experience and knowledge in their 1031 exchange service.

 Taking advantage of the tax-deferred 1031 Exchange process is a great way to manage your investment wealth.
-But a big part of that is choosing a Qualified Intermediary that offers a proven 1031 exchange service.
+But a big part of that is choosing a Qualified Intermediary or Accommodator that offers a proven 1031 exchange service.
 Don't hesitate to research them thoroughly, and don't be afraid to ask the right questions when choosing a 1031 exchange specialist.